Codek001/Sql_techSolutionsInc/README.md

 JOIN max_r
 	ON min_r.category = max_r.category;
 ```
+-- Specifically, it calculates the minimum and maximum response times for each category of support ticket, which can help identify areas where response times may be contributing to customer unhappiness.
+The result revels that Bugs and Installation Problems have the longest delays, with response times ranging from 1 to 13 and 5 to 17 days respectively, indicating potential for significant user dissatisfaction which likely contribute most to user unhappiness due to their higher and more variable response times (days).
+These areas should be prioritized for process improvement or automation to enhance user satisfaction.
 # Task 3

 The support team want to know more about the `rating` provided by customers who reported `Bugs` or `Installation Problem`s.